Lightning-Universe/Triton-Server_component/README.md

 ## known Limitations

 - [ ] When running locally, ctrl-c not terminating all the processes
+- [ ] Running locally requires docker to be installed
 - [ ] Only python backend is supported for the triton server
 - [ ] Not all the features of triton are configurable through the component
 - [ ] Only four datatypes are supported at the API level (string, int, float, bool)